 Good-bye spurge!
 We have to make way for yellow pea and the rest of our native wildflowers!

 On a recent visit to Evergreen, it was wonderful to see everyone out enjoying nature.
 There were families having picnics, kids playing in the water, people hiking.
 It brought a smile to my heart!

 It's time to take a dip in the ocean, a nearby lake or river, or Bear Creek in Evergreen!

 Have a beautiful summer!
 Now let's get out there and celebrate nature!

-In love with the natural world, I'm inspired to show how species are connected to each other and to their ecosystem homes through art.
-Art can uniquely share ideas and perspectives, and I'm an eternal optimist.
-I want to bring into visual form the concept of biological diversity and what it means to be connected to the whole.
+In love with the natural world, I'm inspired to show how species are connected to each other, to their ecosystem homes, and to people around the world.
+An eternal optimist, I bring into visual form the concept of biological diversity and what it means to be connected to the whole, to all of life.
 In our connection lies hope.